The Art of Setting Boundaries: Protecting Your Energy and Prioritizing Well-Being

 Identifying Your Limits

-- Journal Your Feelings: Write down moments when you felt stressed or uncomfortable.
-Identifying triggers helps clarify your limits.
+- Journal Your Feelings: Write down moments when you felt stressed, resentful, or uncomfortable.
+Patterns will emerge.
+Those patterns are your limits speaking.

 Recognizing Boundary Violations